UDogg/UDogg/README.md

 I'm an aspiring developer who's passionate about all fields of technology.
 From computer architecture to quantum computing to web development, I've experimented with a lot and messed up quite a bit, but I'm nowhere near done.
-I love to learn as much as I love to teach my younger brother, and even though I'm currently a student, I hope to share what I know as much as possible.
+I love to learn, and even though I'm currently a student, I hope to share what I know as much as possible.
 I'm also a fireship patron and a massive fan of Jeff Delaney and his work.
 Take a look at some of my various projects!
 <h3 align="center"><i>Check out my <a href="https://github.com/UDogg?tab=repositories" target="_blank">Projects</a>!</i></h3>